Our know-how: transmitting accurate, consistent time data

 The slave clocks capture the time message and are synchronised automatically.
 The signal has a range of around 100 to 200 metres.

-Major savings can be made in the installation and provides great freedom of location.
+Major savings can be made with installation, allowing great freedom of location.

-Electrical impulses sent out every minute to slave clocks by the master clock over a distribution line.
+Electrical impulses sent out every minute to slave clocks by the Master Clock through a wired connection.

 Power reserve on the master clock to reset the slave clocks automatically in case of a power cut.